sidg1215/DesignPatterns/Structural Patterns/Adapter Pattern/README.md

 }
 ```
 ## What have we accomplished?
-By using the Adapter pattern, we are saved the headache of not being able to use code from other different codebases that have different implementations.
+By using the Adapter design pattern, we are saved the headache of not being able to use code from other different codebases that have different implementations.
 This allows faster production as developers do not have to reinvent the wheel every time an addition to the codebase needs to be made.